bcmpinc/voxel-engine/README.md

 Converts a `.vxl.txt` file, which is in ASCII format into a `.vxl` file that is in binary format.
 The file pointset must reside in `vxl/` and be specified without its extension.
 A backup is created of the original file.

-    ./cubemap

-This is a small testing program, which renders a cubemap loaded from `img/cubemap#.png` with `#` ranging from 0 to 5.

     ./convert lidar-ascii-file